joshua-x-7/GridWorkBench/docs/rst/documentation.rst

 Here are some of the fields that area objects have:

-* areas - all the areas that are contained in the region
+* areas - all areas contained in the region
-* branches - all the branch objects contained in the region
+* branches - all branches contained in the region
-* buses - all the bus objects that are contained in the region
+* buses - all buses contained in the region
-* gens - all the generator objects that are contained in the region
+* gens - all generators contained in the region
-* loads - all the load objects that are contained in the region
+* loads - all loads contained in the region
-* number - the number of the region
+* number - the region's number
-* shunts - all the shunts that are contained in the region
+* shunts - all shunts contained in the region
-* subs - all the substation objects that are contained in the region
+* subs - all substations contained in the region
 * wb - the GWB object

 .. _area: